YonK0/yocto_is_cool/readme.md

 ## License

 This project is for educational purposes.
-Please respect the individual licenses of the Yocto Project components and layers used.

 ![ZKf5OzdXdjtRu](https://github.com/user-attachments/assets/13555cf8-3412-4455-a005-7a86fd6ecf34)